 The 2022 Dakar Rally will commence on Saturday, January 1, with a short Prologue to decide the start order for stage one.
 In total, the event consists of 12 full stages, covering a distance of around 8,000km.
 The race is set to start in Ha’il, from where riders will travel south, stopping at the rest day in Riyadh before heading on to the finish at Jeddah, on the Red Sea coast, on January 14.
 Competitors will also face the challenge of two marathon stages during the rally, where no outside assistance is allowed.

-Fapi Motors are the exclusive distributor of KTM in Malta.
-Shop inline for merchandise, spare parts and bikes – visit: https://fapimotors.com/product-category/ktm/
+Fapi Motors is the exclusive distributor of KTM in Malta.
+Shop online for merchandise, spare parts, and bikes – visit: https://fapimotors.com/product-category/ktm/

 A FAMALCO COMPANY